yang-zhang/product_category/README.md

 ```

 ## Training
+Below are a subset of options for `training.py`.
-Run `python train.py -h` to see full help list, which includes the options for [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning) functions.
+Run `python train.py -h` to see full help list, which includes more options for [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning) functionalities.
 ```
 python train.py -h
 usage: train.py [-h] [--model_name_or_path MODEL_NAME_OR_PATH]